ibis-project/ibis/docs/source/impala.rst

    expr = fa.double_col.sum()
    expr.execute()

-For longer-running queries, if you press Control-C (or whatever triggers the Python ``KeyboardInterrupt`` on your system), Ibis will attempt to cancel the query in progress.
+For longer-running queries, Ibis will attempt to cancel the query in progress if an interrupt is received.

 Creating tables
 ---------------